AKA TIPS + TRICKS FOR CONSCIOUS SPENDING

 If you want to promote any deals yourself, make sure to schedule them to social media platforms ahead of time, so you don’t have to spend that much time yourself on social media during those days if you really don’t want to see other ads and promotions.

 If you are sad that your budget is small this year, and you feel like everyone around you is buying all the things, remember that it’s not true.
-Social media mostly shows the wins!
+Social media mostly shows the wins, the highlights!
 It doesn’t showcase the sacrifices or the debts as much.

 This article is not specific on buying, but the advice it has to overcome FOMO is great: